FAQs for Volunteers

 It is your organisation’s responsibility to ensure bullying is identified early and dealt with appropriately so make sure you let them know you feel you are being bullied, preferably in writing.

-If you feel the organisation isn’t taking action after you’ve made a complaint, you can put in a claim to the Fair Work Commission.
+If you feel the organisation isn’t taking action after you’ve made a complaint, you may be able to put in a claim to the Fair Work Commission.
 There are forms and fees that need to be completed.
 The website will also tell you about the process involved.

-Grievances come in many forms and can include:
+Grievances come in many guises and can include:

 - Having a problem with or about a person or system